-In 2001, the Haas, Jr. Fund became the first foundation to support marriage equality.
-Fourteen years later, with the Supreme Court’s historic Obergerfell ruling in June 2015, the freedom to marry was extended to gay and lesbian couples from coast-to-coast.
+In 2001, the Haas, Jr. Fund became the first foundation to make marriage equality a funding priority.
+With the Supreme Court’s historic Obergerfell ruling in June 2015, the freedom to marry was extended to gay and lesbian couples from coast to coast.

-Matt oversees the Fund’s extensive support for the drive for equal rights and opportunities for immigrants and gays and lesbians.
+Matt oversees the Fund’s extensive support for the drive for equal rights and opportunities for LGBT people.

 All men are created equal.
 No matter how hard they try, they can never erase those words.
 That is what America is about.Harvey Milk